top of page

 I live in Rock Spring, Georgia with my husband Bill of 33 years.
 As I look back over the years, being a wife and mom has been the most fulfilling thing I have ever done!
 When I'm not supporting a mom in birth or during her postpartum season, you might find me hiking with Bill or enjoying a coffee shop with a new book.
 Quality time with my two grown children and their spouses is priceless!

-Whether your plan is a hospital birth or a home birth, I will be committed to providing you with continual physical, emotional and informational support.
-After your little one has arrived, I can also offer breastfeeding tips and other helpful information that will help you navigate this amazing new journey!
+Whether your plan is a hospital birth or a home birth, I will be committed to providing you with support.

 When you hire me as your Doula: